TexaCaliDev/FancyACocktail/README.md

 3. If they get redirected to the home page, they will be greeted with a prompt that reads 'whats your fancy?' and four buttons
     * each button , when clicked , will show a input field and a button related to the criteria of the button clicked if the result is clicked, it will alert either a description or ingredients of said beverage
-3. if they land on the 'not today' page, they will be greeted with:
+3. If they land on the 'not today' page, they will be greeted with:
     * a witty text
     * a picture
     * and a button that leads them back to landing page

 ####  How to get started
 1. Decide if you want to find a drink, if you don't want to find a drink, or if you drink too much
-2. once decided, if you want to find a drink, decide on the category you'd like to explore
+2. Once decided, if you want to find a drink, decide on the category you'd like to explore
-3. click the response to get extra information about the cocktail
+3. Click the response to get extra information about the cocktail

+#### Credits
+ created by Benjamin Roth
+The website for the API is [Here](https://www.thecocktaildb.com/api.php) I used "hello epics' to help organize my trello i referenced multiple google documents to help set up the skeleton of my trello